vvaldersteins/ngx-svg/README.md

 ```
 containerId: Unique id for the svg container.
 Will be used for drawing the svg container.
 (MANDATORY)
 height: Height of the svg container.
 (OPTIONAL, Defaults to 200)
-showGrid: Indicator if grid image should be shown in the background of svg container.
+showGrid: Indicator if grid should be shown in the background of svg container.
 (OPTIONAL, Defaults to false)
+grid: Grid object that will be used to configure grid.
+(OPTIONAL, Defaults to { width: 10, height: 10, color: '#000' })
 hoverable: Indicator if user should be able to see dot on hover, to capture coordinates.
 (OPTIONAL, Defaults to false)
 pointSize: Numeric value in pixels, to indicate how large should the point be.
 (OPTIONAL, Defaults to 10)
 viewBox: Viewbox of the container, must be an array consisting of 4 integers [x, y, width, height].
 (OPTIONAL, Defaults to [])